New York City is having an Italian moment — and it’s not of the red-sauce variety.

 Sola Pasta Bar

-At this month-old pasta bar in SoHo, get a seat at the kitchen counter and you might see Michelin-starred Italian chef Massimo Sola cook right in front of you.
+At this two-month-old pasta bar in SoHo, get a seat at the kitchen counter and you might see Michelin-starred Italian chef Massimo Sola cook right in front of you.
 The focus is on affordability, with most pastas under $20, and there are already plans to expand in Manhattan.
 330 W. Broadway, 646-692-4131, chefsola.com

 If you want a gluten-free meal, visit...